WarrantyVoid/CarND-P02-Traffic-Sign-Classifier/writeup.md

 In general I think this section would be much more fun, if the model was less accurate in its predictons.

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+### (Optional) Visualizing the Neural Network

-####1.
-Discuss the visual output of your trained network's feature maps.
+#### 1. Discuss the visual output of your trained network's feature maps

 What characteristics did the neural network use to make classifications?